Skip to main content

 Safeguarding is central to daycare provision.
 Under the Children Act 1989 and the Children Act 2004, daycare providers must safeguard and promote the welfare of every child in their care.
 The EYFS requires providers to have a designated safeguarding lead, to follow the procedures in the statutory guidance 'Working Together to Safeguard Children', and to report any concerns about a child's welfare to the local authority children's social care.
 The Safeguarding Vulnerable Groups Act 2006 requires all staff in regulated childcare activity to hold an enhanced DBS check, including a check against the children's barred list.
 It is a criminal offence for a barred person to work in regulated activity with children.

 The Equality Act 2010 applies to daycare providers and prohibits discrimination on the grounds of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
-Providers must make reasonable adjustments to ensure that children with disabilities or special educational needs and disabilities (SEND) can access the setting.
+Providers must make reasonable adjustments to confirm that children with disabilities or special educational needs and disabilities (SEND) can access the setting.
 The SEND Code of Practice 2015 sets out the duties of early years providers in identifying and supporting children with SEND.

 The Consumer Rights Act 2015 applies to daycare services where the provider is acting as a trader.
 Section 49 implies a term that the service will be performed with reasonable care and skill.
 Any contractual term that creates a significant imbalance in the parties' rights and obligations to the detriment of the consumer parent may be assessed for fairness under Part 2 of the Act.
 Liability for death or personal injury caused by negligence cannot be excluded.